MicrosoftDocs/visualstudio-docs/docs/profiling/running-profiling-tools-with-or-without-the-debugger.md

 To help decide which tools and results to use, consider the following points:

 - External performance problems, like file I/O or network responsiveness issues, won't look much different in the debugger or non-debugger tools.
-- There may be considerable performance differences between Release and Debug builds for issues due to CPU-intensive calls.
+- For issues caused by CPU-intensive calls, there may be considerable performance differences between Release and Debug builds .
 Check to see whether the issue exists in Release builds.
 - If the issue occurs only during Debug builds, you probably don't need to run the non-debugger tools.
-For issues in Release builds, decide whether the debugger will help for further investigation.
+For Release build issues, decide whether the debugger will help for further investigation.
 - Release builds provide optimizations like inlining function calls and constants, pruning unused code paths, and storing variables in ways that can't be used by the debugger.
 Performance numbers in the debugger-integrated tools are less accurate, because Debug builds lack these optimizations.
-- The debugger itself changes performance times as it performs necessary debugger operations like intercepting exception and module load events.
+- The debugger itself changes performance times as it does necessary debugger operations like intercepting exception and module load events.
-- Performance numbers for Release builds using the non-debugger **Performance Profiler** tools are the most precise and accurate.
+- Release build performance numbers in the **Performance Profiler** tools are the most precise and accurate.
 Debugger-integrated tool results are most useful to compare with other debugging-related measurements.

 ##  <a name="BKMK_Quick_start__Collect_diagnostic_data"></a> Collect profiling data while debugging

 When you start debugging in Visual Studio by selecting **Debug** > **Start Debugging** or pressing **F5**, the **Diagnostic Tools** window appears by default.
 To open it manually, select **Debug** > **Windows** > **Show Diagnostic Tools**.
-The **Diagnostic Tools** window shows information about events, process memory, and CPU utilization.
+The **Diagnostic Tools** window shows information about events, process memory, and CPU usage.

 ![Diagnostic Tools](../profiling/media/diagnostictools-update1.png "Diagnostic Tools")